WHICH, like everything else, brings us ineluctably back to climate change.

 It’s hard.
 Hard as this Great Southern Land I love so much.
 I mean this sincerely: I admire you people more than I let on.
 You’re the backbone.

 In any case, I must have been working pretty hard on the problem of neonatal climate pedagogy (subconsciously, I mean) as I leafed through the Age classifieds one fateful Tuesday.
-Only priming theory can explain the way my peripheral vision seized on its quarry in one effortless, inerrant saccade: a tiny call for Expressions Of Interest placed in error, in 11pt Tahoma, in the sex-work section.
-There it was—the anxiolytic to all our money Angst!
+Only priming theory can explain the way my peripheral vision seized on its quarry in one effortless, inerrant saccade: a tiny call for Expressions Of Interest, placed in error, in 11pt Tahoma, in the sex-work section.
+Yet there it was: the anxiolytic to all our money Angst!
 A cool hundred grand, tax-free, for the taking.

 And all I had to do was convince the University of Melbourne that I was the guy to write the world’s first My First Big Dictionary of Global Warming.
 To short-change you on what is a long and riveting story an sich, let’s just say they called back.
 I got the money.
 Not only that, both the other applicants were disoriented prostitutes, so I didn’t have to split it with a soul.

 To say I was hypomanic when I put down the receiver would be understating the symptoms.
 Proof at last: there was a Gaia!
 The atmosphere and the oceans were finally looking out for the Keyeses, presumably because they loved us so much.
 And on a floodlit December day on the perimeter of Australia, who would dare say otherwise?

 The Year of the Dictionary

 I’m no lexicographer by any definition of the word, but I’d seen Blackadder, season 3, episode 2, so I knew better than most people how not to write a dictionary.
 Twelve months seemed like a realistic time-frame, at two weeks a letter.